When you're adding authorization to an application, there are two crucial questions:

 end

-To launch the tests, move in the project's root folder and run the following command:
+At this point, you can launch the tests.
+Move to the project's root folder and run the following command:

 ./go test

-script allows you to execute different tasks, but we will use it here to run our tests.
+script allows you to execute different tasks, but you will use it here to run our tests.

-For now, we have a pleasant list of green tests, as you can see in the following screenshot:
+For now, you have a pleasant list of green tests, as you can see in the following screenshot:

 with the following content: